1600isad/loser/README.md

-# loser
+# welcome to fight club
-for cpsc 131 and i am a loser
+for cpsc 131